liatrio/devops-bootcamp/examples/ch6/devops-resources/README.md

 ```

 ##### DevOps Struct is a good example of this since it manages a list of type Dev and Ops.

+- Why is the module name long and almost looks like a path.
+    - Go looks for the path in which the package and module is referenced.
+    - For this case the repository is github.com(host)/liatrio(owner)/devops-bootcamp(repo)/examples/ch6/devops-resources(path to package)